Orange-OpenSource/metamorphosed/UMR.md

 ## Edit the alignments

 Alignments are correspondances between instances of the sentence level graph and words of the sentence.
+The alignments are also shown in the graph visualisation, if the button `show alignments` is checked.
 There are three ways to add/modify/delete alignments:

 ### add alignment